cpbirch/balls/README.md

 ### Setup with server side config

 	1. Copy config.json.sample to config.json under resources/config.
-	2. Set url, include/exclude regex.
+	2. Set url, include/exclude regex OR add multiple cctray urls
-	2. lein ring server
+	2. lein run
 	3. launch browser at <hostname>:3000

 	You cannot override cctray url.
 You can still do custom include/exclude from browser.